MinAiSpaces/rushhour/docs/state_space.md

 ## Explanation

 For the calculation of the state space of each board we take the product of all possible configurations of every row and column.
-To calculate the amount of different configurations for a single row/column we check te amount of vehicle present in that row/colomn and the amount of 'empty' spaces left.
+To calculate the amount of different configurations for a single row/column we check the amount of vehicles present in that row/colomn and the amount of 'empty' spaces left.

 - A vehicle is considered present in the row/column if the entirety of the vehicle is within that row/column.
 - A space in the row/column is considered empty if it is not occupied by a vehicle present in that row/column.
-- For the vehicles present in the row/column we adhere to the rule that vehicles cannot be placed on top of each other or cross one another.
+- Only for the vehicles present in the row/column we adhere to the rule that vehicles cannot be placed on top of each other or cross one another.
 - For the row where **carter** is present the final space does not count as an 'empty' space since **carter** being there constitutes a finished game.

 ### Formulas

-To calculate the amount of different configurations of a single row/column
+To calculate the amount of different configurations of a single row/column:

+---
+- n = amount of different configurations
+- v = number of vehicles present
+- s = number of empty spaces
+---

 for v=0
 $$n = 1$$